Watch: Survivors of Enchanter plucked from sea by rescuers

 It may take some time as there are potentially hidden hazards within the wreckage, Burt said.

-Divers will assessi whether the search can be completed where the wreck is, or if it needs to be towed to more shallow waters.
+Divers will assess whether the search can be completed where the wreck is, or if it needs to be towed to more shallow waters.